Hyde4thHeaven/Deserialize-Data-from-Untrusted-Sources/index.md

 <div align="center"> <img src="cover.png"/> </div>

 Previously on my episode, we talk about vulnerability in yaml.load(), the one of most famous data-loader functions.
-Today I will exploiting about **Data deserialization** via **pickle** which provides for efficient binary deserialization and loading of Python datatypes.
+Today I will exploiting about **Data deserialization** via **pickle** which provides for efficient binary deserialization and loading of Python datatypes but **inherently risky** if serialized data is tampered with.

 ## Misuse of pickle
 **pickle()** is function to dump live Python objects into an octet stream for storage or transmission, then reconstruct them back to possibly another instance of Python.